fossieni/portfolio/profile.md

 {: .lead}

 [![Think](/img/profile-think-lg.jpg)](/img/profile-think-lg@2x.jpg){: .col-1}
-{: .gallery data-gallery="" .reveal .staggered-25 .fadeInUp data-reveal-position="reveal-think"}
+{: .gallery data-gallery="" .reveal data-reveal-position="reveal-think"}

 After learning about users and their system, we try to find solutions to their problems.